Civil Nuclear: Public Affairs & PR Support

-Brevia is the leading UK public affairs consultancy supporting UK civil nuclear.
-Our cross-party team of consultants have supported clients covering the full spectrum of the civil nuclear sector including waste management and decommissioning, new build, advanced technologies including AMR and SMR, fuel manufacture, research and innovation, waste storage, and fuel transportation.
+Brevia Nuclear is the leading public affairs and public relations consultancy supporting the UK civil nuclear sector.
+Our experienced team of consultants, led by John Clarke (former Nuclear Decommissioning Authority CEO), have supported clients covering the full spectrum of the civil nuclear sector including waste management and decommissioning, new build, advanced technologies including AMR and SMR, fuel manufacture, research and innovation, waste storage, and fuel transportation.

 WORK WITH US

 Brevia delivers tailored support to organisations operating in the civil nuclear sector.
 Our three-step process offers a straightforward approach to delivering crucial intelligence, strategic advice and stakeholder engagement.